anartovich/streams-open-docs/content/en/docs/quickstart.md

 linkTitle: Get started
 weight: 1
 date: 2019-04-02
-description: Learn how to create your first Event-Driven API with Streams.
+description: Learn how to create a topic with Streams and automatically publish content with Streams HTTP Poller publisher.
+Also learn, as a consumer, how to subscribe to a topic using server-sent events (SSE).
 ---

 ## Before you start